Have you started planning your 2023 social media marketing strategy yet? Are you wondering if LinkedIn should be a part of your strategy?

 Every second, 95 job applications get submitted, while 6 people get hired every minute on LinkedIn.

-Data revealed by LinkedIn reveals that in November 2021 some of the most popular industries for hiring were agriculture, construction, corporate services, finance, healthcare, manufacturing, transportation, logistics, and public administration.
+Data revealed by LinkedIn reveals that in October 2022 some of the most popular industries for hiring were transportation, logistic, consumer service, financial services, and construction.

 Twitter, TikTok, and Instagram aren’t the only social media platforms where hashtags can be used effectively.
 On LinkedIn, the hashtags with the most followers are: #India, #innovations, #management, #HumanResources, and #DigitalMarketing.